Kilmented/Warrenstation/README.md

 | Bubberstation Discord     | [https://discord.gg/x4CVEHy6u7](https://discord.gg/x4CVEHy6u7) |
 | Coderbus Discord          | [https://discord.gg/Vh8TJp9](https://discord.gg/Vh8TJp9) |

-This is Bubberstation's downstream fork of Skyrat, which is in turn a fork of tgstation.

 **Please note that this repository contains sexually explicit content and is not suitable for those under the age of 18.**

-Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
-Have fun, and survive!
+**This is Jaeger's fork of Bubberstation, which is in turn a downstream fork of Skyrat, which is in turn a downstream fork of /tg/station.**
+**We're the D&D 5e to Bubberstation's Skyrim- or the Paranoia Classic to Bubberstation's Paranoia Zap.
+Come here for a higher roleplaying environment!**

 ## Contribution Rules and Guidelines

 **1. Do Not Be A Dick**
-- The Bubberstation main repository is run by and contributed by volunteers.
+- The Warrenstation main repository is run by and contributed by volunteers.
 You are not entitled to our time and energy.
 We reserve the right to permanently remove anyone who does not show both our contributor's and maintainer's common decency.

 **2. This repository will only accept feedback that has to do with the functionality of code, sound, and images**
 - To maintain a proper working space for our contributors and to keep the repository free of clutter.
 All feedback that does not have to do with the functionality, quality, and review of code will be marked off-topic.